-- Applicants to the MEd Counselling must have the equivalent of two years of full-time, paid, relevant experience following completion of their four-year undergraduate degree.
+- At the time of application, applicants to the MEd Counselling must have the equivalent of two years of full-time, paid, relevant experience following completion of their four-year undergraduate degree.
 The two full-time equivalent (FTE) years may be accumulated over a period longer than two years.
 Relevant work experience for those applying to the School Counselling stream includes teaching and/or other related work.
 Relevant work experience for those applying to the Agency stream is 'helping-focused' employment in social services areas (that calls for strong interpersonal and communication skills).
 Relevant volunteer work in addition to the two FTE years will be considered an asset.
 Please note that study cannot be counted as related experience.
-NOTE: THOSE WHO DO NOT HAVE THE REQUIRED TWO FTE YEARS OF PAID, RELEVANT, POST-UNDERGRADUATE - DEGREE WORK EXPERIENCE WILL NOT BE CONSIDERED IN THE REVIEW PROCESS. - Applicants must provide a letter of intent outlining their motivations and aspirations in reference to the counselling program. - Applicants must participate in an interview as part of the application review process.
+Note: Those who do not have the required two FTE years of paid, relevant, post-graduate degree work experience will not move forward in the application process. - Applicants must provide a letter of intent outlining their motivations and aspirations in reference to the counselling program and profession. - Applicants must participate in a virtual pre-interview program information session and a remote interview as part of the application review process.